turingschool/front-end-curriculum/projects/module-3/stretch.md

 Create a private Slack channel with your team members and instructor project manager.
 Submit the following by end of day 1:

-* MVP summary with a description of your audience
+* MVP summary with a description the problem you are solving and your audience
-* DTR
+* DTR (be as actionable, detailed, and specific as you can)
 * Wireframes of your application (using any electronic or hand-drawn tool you would like)
-* Project management tool (with some cards filled out and assigned)
+* Project management tool (with some cards filled out and assigned to team members)

 ### Day 4